Recommended Works of Creative Nonfiction for Sonya’s CNF students

 Orwell, George.
 Homage to Catalonia.
 Orwell’s adventures and trials in the Spanish Civil War.

 Páramo, Adriana.
 Looking for Esperanza.
-A fantastic immersion research with personal involvement, this book explores the world of women Mexican migrant agricultural workers in the U.S.
+A fantastic immersion research with personal involvement, this book explores the world of women Mexican migrant agricultural workers in the U.S. Also My Mother’s Funeral, a weaving of life story and imagined scenes.

 Ray, Janisse.
 Ecology of a Cracker Childhood.
 Southeastern Georgia ecology and working-class family history.